Hey, LWYB.com readers! Happy New Year!

 Imagine a young man who’s trying to find out if it’s God’s will to enter a bodybuilding competition.
 He finds a random verse in Philippians 4:13: “I can do all things through him who strengthens me.”
 What if he convinced himself that this verse was written for him and about his hobby?

 Seriously?
-If that same young man were to read verse 12, he would realize Paul is talking about the strength God gives to stand firm for the gospel either in the middle of abundance or scarcity, not inspiration to lift weights.
+If that same young man were to read verse 12, he would realize Paul is talking about the strength God gives to stand firm for the gospel in the middle of abundance or scarcity; he’s not giving inspiration to lift weights.

 Confusion is the only thing we’ll receive if we don’t understand what we’re reading.